microsoftgraph/group-membership-management/README.md

             3. Search for the name of the user or group and select it from the results list.
             4. Locate the `Object ID` field.
 This is the value that you will need to copy.

+    12. Follow [Update Build/Release Pipeline variables](UI\Documentation\UISetup.md) to create additional variables and deploy WebAPI & UI.
-    12. Once all variables have been created click on the "Save" button.
+    13. Once all variables have been created click on the "Save" button.
-    13. Run your pipeline.
+    14. Run your pipeline.

     When running the pipeline for the first time you might be prompted to authorize resources, click on "Authorize resources" buttons.

     *Points to remember while running the pipeline:*
         * *If you see an error task `mspremier.BuildQualityChecks.QualityChecks-task.BuildQualityChecks` is missing, install it from [here](https://marketplace.visualstudio.com/items?itemName=mspremier.BuildQualityChecks&ssr=false&referrer=https%3A%2F%2Fapp.vssps.visualstudio.com%2F#overview)*
-        * *If you see an error `no hosted parallelism has been purchased or granted`, please fill out [this](https://aka.ms/azpipelines-parallelism-request) form to request a free parallelism grant*
+        * *If you see an error `no hosted parallelism has been purchased or granted`, please fill out [this](https://aka.ms/azpipelines-parallelism-request) form to request a free parallelism grant.
+Please note that it could take 2-3 business days to approve the request.*
         * *If you see an error `MissingSubscriptionRegistration`, go to Subscription -> Resource Providers and register the missing provider*

-    Note: For testing purposes, "`<SolutionAbbreviation>`-serviceconnection-`<EnvironmentAbbreviation>`" must be assigned the 'Owner' role in order to successfully run the pipeline.
-Please note that this is for testing only and is not recommended for production use.
-In a production environment or when operating as a company, it is advised to define a custom role that aligns with the principle of least privilege for enhanced security.
-This custom role should only provide the minimum permissions necessary for the pipeline to function correctly, thereby minimizing potential security risks
+        * *If you see deployment failing at RunJobScheduler, run Set-PostDeploymentRoles (next step) and rerun the release*

-    14. if you want to set up AzureUserReader Durable Function, please follow the instruction here: [AzureUserReader](Service\GroupMembershipManagement\Hosts\AzureUserReader\Documentation\README.md).
-Otherwise, you can remove this function from vstss-cicd.yml file
+    15. If you want to set up AzureUserReader Durable Function, please follow the instruction here: [AzureUserReader](Service\GroupMembershipManagement\Hosts\AzureUserReader\Documentation\README.md).
+Otherwise, you can remove this function from vsts-cicd.yml file

 ## Post-Deployment tasks